 Hands-on diagnosis and treatment of general surgical diseases of small animal species.

 Clinical anesthesia and pain management techniques including pre-anesthetic evaluation, induction procedures, intraoperative anesthetic and analgesic care and recovery management of small, large and exotic animal species.
 Critical patient care, novel anesthetic and analgesic techniques and cardiopulmonary resuscitation.

 SURG SCI 647 — RADIOLOGY CLINICS

-Clinical clerkship in the Veterinary Medical Teaching Hospital half days over a two week period.
+Clinical clerkship in the Veterinary Medical Teaching Hospital.
 Provides exercises in technical and interpretive diagnostic radiology.

 SURG SCI 675 — SPECIAL TOPICS

 Basic principles of the clinical management of exotic pet species, with an emphasis on small mammals (rabbits, rodents, etc), birds and reptiles commonly kept as companion animals.